 I remember the earliest of symptoms starting around 6 or 7 years old – heartburn (yes, even as a child) and pain in my lower leg muscles and bones.
 At the time, the pain may have been passed off as growing pains, but they continued on until I was really able to pinpoint their cause during my early 20’s.

 I also had a somewhat large neck for a young girl (later labeled as a goiter), which lasted well into my college years.

 I experienced Livedo Reticularis quite often in the winter time.
 Throughout my elementary school years, I remember looking at everyone’s legs during gym class, thinking “Why are my legs so splotchy?”
-(This symptom can be found in Lupus patients which might have been a very early indicator of my autoimmune tendencies, especially given my recent autoimmune disease situation.)
+(This symptom can be found in Lupus patients which may have been a very early indicator of my autoimmune tendencies, especially given my most recent autoimmune disease situation.)

 As I approached puberty, I developed major sinus congestion and allergies along with chronic headaches.
 My hair started to thin and noticed that I had Raynaud’s Disease during the colder months.

 Then, I started my period in 8th grade – heavy and incredibly painful, exhausting periods that lasted for a week or longer.
-These continued this way through high school, then college and completely disrupted my education and social and athletic life.
+These continued through high school, then college and completely disrupted my education and social and athletic life.

 I was sent home multiple times from basketball practice due to the pain and exhaustion.
 I remember throwing up from the pain during college and even contemplated buying diapers for night time because I bled through my sheets so often.
 Thankfully, I was still somewhat functional during the rest of the month though, until Junior year of high school.